The Railway Children: Stage versions

 In 2005 the stage musical was first presented at Sevenoaks Playhouse in Kent, UK, with a cast including Are You Being Served? star Nicholas Smith as the Old Gentleman, Paul Henry from Crossroads as Perks and West End star Susannah Fellows as Mother.
 Music is by Richard John and book and lyrics by Julian Woolford.
-The score was recorded by TER/JAY records and the musical is published by Samuel French Ltd.

 A new stage adaptation written by Mike Kenny and directed by Damian Cruden was staged in 2008 and 2009 at the National Railway Museum, York.
 The adaptation starred Sarah Quintrell, Colin Tarrant and Marshall Lancaster (2008 only), and featured a Stirling Single steam locomotive (GNR 4-2-2 No. 1 of 1870) which, while not actually in steam, entered the stage on the tracks originally leading into the York Goods Station, in which the 'Station Hall' section of the museum is now situated.
 The stage was constructed inside the large tent outside the Goods Station, which is usually reserved for some of the working locomotives of the museum.
 The project was set up by York Theatre Royal, and involved its younger members (Youth Theatre) in the production.
 This adaptation then transferred for two seasons to two disused platforms at Waterloo International railway station.
-The amateur rights now allow local amateur companies across the UK to produce the play.

 A Toronto production in 2011 was staged at Roundhouse Park, home of John Street Roundhouse National Historic Site by Mirvish Productions.
-A temporary 1,000-seat theatre was built at the base of the CN Tower, around the railway tracks—with the audience seated on either side—and it featured the vintage British steam locomotive No. 563 of the LSWR T3 class of 1892, shipped across specially for the occasion and then used in the subsequent 2014 production at King's Cross, London, which ran until 2017.
-No.563 is currently being restored for full operational use by the Swanage Railway.
+A temporary 1,000-seat theatre was built at the base of the CN Tower, around the railway tracks—with the audience seated on either side—and it featured the vintage British steam locomotive No. 563 of the LSWR T3 class of 1893, shipped across specially for the occasion and then used in the subsequent 2014 production at King's Cross, London, which ran until 2017.

-From 21 June to 2 July 2017, Denmark's oldest heritage railway Museumsbanen Maribo – Bandholm on Lolland, held a live stage performance at the railway's station in Bandholm, using the line's oldest operational steam locomotive, ØSJS 2 Kjøge from 1879, and a range of their coaches.

 The production at Waterloo won an Olivier Award for best entertainment in 2011.

 The stage adaptation, produced by the National Railway Museum and York Theatre Royal, reopened in December 2014 in a new theatre behind London's Kings Cross station and closed on 8 January 2017.

-In 2019, Hampshire's Blue Apple Theatre announced that a new adaptation of the story would form the basis for their winter 2020 production at Theatre Royal Winchester.
-It is thought that this would be the first production of The Railway Children with a primarily learning disabled cast.
+As with the Toronto production, this used LSWR T3 class No. 563.
+No.563 was later restored for full operational use by the Swanage Railway and returned to steam there in October 2023.